 Finally, if you ventured through this page and user-guide, you have also noticed that the project is well-documented.
 And this includes the API reference, the ChangeLog as well as the architectural decisions going over rationales for decisions we made along the way.

 Thus, is Ogmios production-ready?
-Probably, yes.
+Yes.
 At least, this is as good as it gets for an open-source project.
 We’ve been incorporating feedback from various users over the past year which has been great so far.
 For the rest, everything is open-source licensed under MPL-2.0 and you’re the best judge.

 Are you using Ogmios for a project?
 Let us know on Github!